exonum/exonum-doc/src/architecture/consensus.md

 the locked validator immediately sends a prevote indicating that it is locked on a certain proposal.
-Other validators may request prevotes that led to the lock from the locked validator, if they do not have them locally (these proposals are known as *proof of lock*).
+Other validators may request prevotes that led to the lock from the locked validator, if they do not have them locally (these prevotes are known as *proof of lock*).

 !!! note "Example"
-    Validator A gets prevotes from validators B and C, and they do not get prevotes from each other because of the connection problems.
+    Validator A gets prevotes from validators B and C, and they do not get prevotes from each other because of connection problems.
     Then validators B and C can request each other’s prevotes from validator A.